SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- FIX: Since number animation, it could occur, that decimal places got cut off on initial values
 ### 0.0.2-alpha.18 (2023-09-11)
 - Added: Count up/down Animation for numbers added.
 Instead of directly changing numbers, they are animated.